steven2358/awesome-generative-ai/README.md

 - [AudioCraft](https://audiocraft.metademolab.com/) - A single-stop code base for generative audio needs, by Meta.
 Includes MusicGen for music and AudioGen for sounds. #opensource
 - [Stable Audio](https://stability.ai/stable-audio) - Stable Audio is Stability AI's first product for music and sound effect generation.
 - [AIVA](https://www.aiva.ai/) - AI-based music generation assistant.
 Choose from 250+ styles.
+- [Suno AI](https://www.suno.ai/) - Anyone can make great music.
+No instrument needed, just imagination.
+From your mind to music.

 ## Other